 By using a reusable component-based architecture that allows you to standardize and scale experience best-practices, it enables you to take back control of your digital customer experience.
 This means you can launch new digital products and services that meet your customers needs, when and where they need you — and most importantly, before your competitors do.

-If you want to learn more about creating multi experience journeys, and what Gartner says about OutSystems, take a look at Gartner’s Magic Quadrant for Multiexperience Development Platforms.
+If you want to learn more about creating multiexperience journeys, and how users review the top MXDP vendors, take a look at Gartner's Peer Insights.